Breaking Down 3 Mpox Myths

 But what about instructions for how to live life during a new virus outbreak?

-While there is still much to learn about monkeypox, primary transmission between people is more likely to occur when there is direct contact with a rash the virus causes on the body or when there is direct contact with bodily fluids, which can be left on surfaces, that contain the virus.
-While we can't rule out that some respiratory transmission may be possible with prolonged close contact, Jorge Osorio, resident monkeypox expert from the University of Wisconsin-Madison and Abbott Pandemic Defense Coalition partner, said that you can be reassured that this virus isn't another COVID-19: "Monkeypox is commonly spread through direct physical contact, so it's less transmissible than COVID-19."
+While there is still much to learn about mpox, primary transmission between people is more likely to occur when there is direct contact with a rash the virus causes on the body or when there is direct contact with bodily fluids, which can be left on surfaces, that contain the virus.
+While we can't rule out that some respiratory transmission may be possible with prolonged close contact, Jorge Osorio, resident mpox expert from the University of Wisconsin-Madison and Abbott Pandemic Defense Coalition partner, said that you can be reassured that this virus isn't another COVID-19: "Mpox is commonly spread through direct physical contact, so it's less transmissible than COVID-19."

 RELATED ARTICLE